orsonteodoro/gcf2/profiles/gaming/README.md

         The 4.00 tolerance represents the idealistic value but currently not easily attainable.
 Instead of applying it systemwide, it is preferred to apply it per-package and importantly have a plan B and plan C backup plans to undo the damage, then do manual integration testing.
+If no integration testing in the test suite, it has to be performed on the live system.
+It should pass both unit testing and integration testing before adding the next sanitized package to minimize the length of hidden runtime failure backtracking.

     [2] It is recommended to set CFLAGS_HARDENED_DISABLED=1 and RUSTFLAGS_HARDENED_DISABLED=1 instead.